srkraut/sigma-docs/docs/module/twitter.md

 ## Installation

-Access to the Twitter API is protected and so users must register for an API key which is then entered into the Twitter Metro Module in the Xibo CMS.
+Access to the Twitter API is protected and so users must register for an API key which is then entered into the Twitter Metro Module in the Sigma-DS CMS.

 ### Connecting to Twitter